fsciortino/Aurora/docs/params.rst

 Particle sources
 ----------------

 Core sources of particles can be specified in a number of ways.
-A time- and radially-dependent source can be explictly specified via the parameters
+A time- and radially-dependent source can be set by setting `namelist['source_type'] = 'arbitrary_2d_source'` and then providing the parameters

 #. `explicit_source_rhop` : radial grid (in square root of normalized poloidal flux)

 #. `explicit_source_time` : time grid (in seconds)